dmccreary/ekg-book/docs/glossary.md

 StratML encoding is sometimes required of US federal organizations so that strategies can be analyzed by published public documents.

+#### Strategic Serendipity
+Building a enterprise strategy around the creation of an environment where it is easier to make unexpected connections between items.
+Strategic serendipity involves getting a large number of people ready to discover new things in an enterprise knowledge graph.

 #### Subgraph
 A subset of an enterprise knowledge graph that may store specific types of knowledge and may have specific access control rules based on the role of a user.